 The Commercial, on the northwest corner of Lake and Dearborn Street, and the Grand Central, on Market Street, soon followed and later (in 1873) were thrown open the doors of several leading houses, notably the Grand Pacific, the new Palmer, Sherman, Tremont and Briggs.

 The proprietors of the Briggs reopened at its former location, the northeast corner of Randolph Street and Fifth Avenue (Wells Street).
 At the same time, the Clifton established itself at the intersection of Wabash Avenue and Monroe Street.

 Guests were served upon the finest china produced by the most famous potteries in the world.
-Food was served on solid gold and silver plates, and the choicest vintages of southern Europe wines were served in heavy cut-glass.
-The tables were covered with the finest damask (a reversible patterned fabric of silk, wool, linen, etc., with a pattern formed by weaving; table linen and upholstery).
-Guests were encouraged to cultivate their aesthetic tastes by gazing upon expensive fine art paintings.
+Food was served on solid gold and silver plates, and the choicest vintages of southern European wines were served in heavy-cut glass.
+The tables were covered with the finest damask (a reversible patterned fabric of silk, wool, linen, etc., with a pattern formed by weaving, table linen and upholstery).
+Guests were encouraged to cultivate their aesthetic tastes by viewing expensive fine art paintings.
 The house had lost none of its pristine excellence and occupies today a unique position among the caravansaries of the world.

 The New Tremont House (Temporary Location After Fire).

 During the interim period following the 1871 fire, the hotel operated as the "New Tremont House" out of a hotel that John Drake had bought at Michigan Avenue and Congress on a bet that the building would escape the fire. (see Michigan Avenue Hotel 1870 for the full story).